Sc4ramouche/blog/articles/test.md

 Can a **bold link [exist](github.com) in this** world?

-Weird statement with a random [ in it.
+Weird statement with a random in it.

+- what about a list?
+- can we **successfully** support it?

+I hope we can.